 We work to make the patient voice stronger, to support patient-centered research, to create legislative change, and to create a future where Lyme patients can receive the treatments they need to get well.

 LDo funds research that matters to patients.
 Our research committee includes scientists, physicians and patients working together to determine and fund patient centered research.
 LDo has funded research at Stanford, the University of Connecticut at New Haven, Stony Brook, and Johns Hopkins.

-Our patient-powered research project, MyLymeData, is the largest study ever conducted on Lyme disease.
-More than 6,500 people are enrolled so far, and our goal is to reach 10,000.
+Over 10 years ago, we started collecting and publishing patient data through surveys of thousands of patients.
+Today, our big data project, MyLymeData, is the largest study of Lyme disease ever conducted–with over 12,000 people enrolled so far – our goal is to reach 15,000.
 In the comfort of their homes, patients input their experiences with diagnosis, symptoms, and treatment to help researchers gain a better understanding of the disease.
-Why do some patients get better while others remain ill?

 Our Symptom Checklist asks patients about exposure and symptoms to help determine their risk of having Lyme disease.
 It can be easily printed out to share with healthcare providers to inform diagnosis.
-Over 80,000 people have used this tool to assist them in obtaining early diagnosis.
+Over 2.3 million people have viewed our Symptom Checklist with over 240,000 people using this tool to assist them in obtaining early diagnosis.
 Our published surveys of over 4,000 people show that most patients go two years or more before they are properly diagnosed.

 We also provide an online physician referral program that quickly and easily helps people suffering from Lyme disease locate a health care provider in their area who is well-versed in tick-borne disease.
 This referral program has helped more than 14,000 people since we began this program in October 2017.